kubernetes-retired/kubernetes-anywhere/README.md

 # Try it!

-All you need is a 1 or more Docker hosts.
+All you need is one or more Docker hosts.

 ## Get started using a single Docker host